MSLI12/commodity_model/README.md

-# commodity model
+# initial
-a basic combination of time series analysis for weather and economic data (global/US).
+a basic combination of time series analysis